-There is a vast array of groups that are formed and driven by different community interests.
-Particular community groups can encompass both broad ranges and very specific age groups.
-Some groups such as Landcare and Waterwatch have strong, ongoing and direct interests in river rehabilitation, and were involved within the NFS in multiple ways.
+There are a vast array of groups that are formed and driven by different community interests.
+Some groups such as Landcare and Waterwatch have strong, ongoing and direct interests in river rehabilitation, and were involved, and continue to be part of native fish recovery activities.
 Other groups such as Rotary, Lions and Probus may participate in specific local activities or seek information on environmental issues.

-The NFS engaged with many large and small community groups throughout its life.
+The first phase of the Native Fish Strategy (NFS) engaged with many large and small community groups throughout its life.
 Linking with existing community groups was a very effective method of engaging with larger groups of people, to increase awareness of, and participation in, the NFS.
-Typically, in small communities there is often a significant overlap in membership of community groups with other stakeholder groups NFS aimed to target such as schools, local government, Catchment Management Authorities (CMAs) and recreational anglers.
+Typically, in small communities there is often a significant overlap in membership of community groups with other stakeholder groups like schools, local government, Catchment Management Authorities (CMAs) and recreational anglers.
 Developing local contacts in these groups helped the NFS to connect effectively with a local community, providing advice on who else to contact as well as appropriate approaches to engage.

 Community Stakeholder Taskforce (CST) members and NFS coordinators often gave talks to community groups, participated in field days run by community groups, as well as sought their participation in NFS activities such as NFA week, NFS forums and many Demonstration Reach events.
 Strong relationships were built with Landcare coordinators and Waterwatch coordinators in particular, who would regularly liaise with NFS coordinators about participation in events, provision of resources and information.
 Key representatives within Landcare and Waterwatch would also contact NFS coordinators directly.
 During field days that NFS ran, would try and involve local community groups in catering and use of facilities to support local business.
 When scientists participated in field days to highlight research results, this was often a particular highlight for community group members and individual landholders.